tbaptistal/MORPHE2US/README.md

   Defines the maximum CO2 emissions over the entire simulation.
   _(Can be more complex if using a `Map` or `timeseries` in `.json`.)_
 - **`Maximal emissions (over 1 unit of simulation time)`** *(float / timeseries / Map - opt)*
-Defines the max CO2 emissions per timestep (e.g., `500kg/hour`).
+Defines the max CO2 emissions per timestep.
+It allows the user to set an upper boundary, e.g., `500kg/hour` of CO2.

 ### Examples:
 Build here examples with values that would make sense for the simulation in a table.

 ---

 ## Commodities
-Commidities such as gas, electricity, hot water, space heating, hydrogen, water, heating oil, wood, wood pellet, or any other commodities are to be declared in the  **Excel sheet Commidities**.
+Commodities such as gas, electricity, hot water, space heating, hydrogen, water, heating oil, wood, wood pellet, or any other commodities are to be declared in the  **Excel sheet Commodities**.
 The **`name`** of the commidity has to be declared as general.
 Each commodity will have nodes at building and district level.
 These nodes could be interconnected thanks to a **Connection** (see **Excel sheet Connections**).
 2 other parameters are to be specified:
 **`Allow commodity overflow (lost cost)`**